fieldtrip/website/faq/how_can_i_merge_two_datasets_that_were_acquired_simultaneously_with_different_amplifiers.md

 ---
 title: How can I merge two datasets that were acquired simultaneously with different amplifiers?
+category: faq
-tags: [faq, preprocessing, raw, dataformat, eeg, meg]
+tags: [preprocessing, raw, dataformat, eeg, meg]
 ---

 # How can I merge two datasets that were acquired simultaneously with different amplifiers?